merentitis/sccp-to-asterisk/README.md

 It is assumed that you already have setup chan-sccp module and tested the sccp enviroment in Asterisk with a Cisco phone.

+The files may need some tweaking according to your needs.

+Asterisk ip should be configured as SRST in Call Manager

+After each change you have to restart the sccp module